ecmwf/troika/docs/reference/config.rst

 built-in hooks.
 Plugins may define new hooks, see :doc:`/extending/hook`.
 The options supported by the built-in hooks are listed below.

-.. _config_pmkdir_commmand:
+.. _config_pmkdir_command:

 pmkdir_command
 ^^^^^^^^^^^^^^

-Command to issue when creating a directoy on the remote platform.
+Command to issue when creating a directory on the remote platform.
 Default:
 ``["mkdir", "-p"]``.
 Used by the :ref:`hook_create_output_dir`, :ref:`hook_copy_orig_script`, :ref:`hook_copy_submit_logfile`, and
 :ref:`hook_copy_kill_logfile` hooks.